 2. Lighting Coming Through The Door Or Window

-It may be because there is a sinkage on the floor that is causing an uneven window or door frame; thus, allowing light into the garage.
+It may be because a sinkage on the floor is causing an uneven window or door frame, thus allowing light into the garage.

 3. Cracks In The Garage Floor